Dev Anand: 1950s: Stardom

-Romantic hero image in the 1960s
+1960s: Romantic hero image

 In the sixties, Dev Anand acquired a romantic image with films such as Manzil and Tere Ghar Ke Samne with Nutan, Kinare Kinare with Meena Kumari, Maya with Mala Sinha, Asli-Naqli with Sadhana Shivdasani, Jab Pyar Kisi Se Hota Hai, Mahal with Asha Parekh and Teen Deviyaan opposite three heroines Kalpana, Simi Garewal and Nanda.
 In the film Teen Deviyaan, Dev Anand played a playboy.
 One of his notable films of the early sixties was Hum Dono (1961) which he produced and acted in, as Anand, a young lover who joins the army in frustration over being shunned by the father of his love Meeta (played by Sadhana Shivdasani).
 Anand played a double role in the film, also acting as Major Varma, his look-alike who he runs into in the army and forms a deep friendship.
 Notable for its music by Jaidev, the film was a box office hit.

 His first colour film, Guide with Waheeda Rehman was based on the novel of the same name by R. K. Narayan.
 Dev Anand himself was the impetus for making the film version of the book.
 He met and persuaded Narayan to give his assent to the project.
 Dev Anand tapped his friends in Hollywood to launch an Indo-US co-production that was shot in Hindi and English simultaneously and was released in 1965.
 Guide, directed by younger brother Vijay Anand, was an acclaimed movie.
 Dev played Raju, a voluble guide, who supports Rosy (Waheeda) in her bid for freedom.
 He is not above thoughtlessly exploiting her for personal gains.
 Combining style with substance, he gave an affecting performance as a man grappling with his emotions in his passage through love, shame, and salvation.

 He reunited with Vijay Anand for the movie Jewel Thief (1967), based on the thriller genre which featured Vyjayanthimala, Tanuja, Anju Mahendru, Faryal and Helen and was very successful.
 Their next collaboration, Johny Mera Naam (1970), again a thriller, in which Dev was paired opposite Hema Malini was a huge blockbuster.
 It was Johnny Mera Naam which made Hema Malini a big star.

 In 1969, he was a member of the jury at the 6th Moscow International Film Festival.